-Table 2-7 describes the control options used to define the overall behavior of ACR when it processes the scripts and stamps the configuration.
+Control options define the overall behavior of ACR when it processes the scripts and stamps the configuration.
 Each option can have only one of the listed values.

+Option Value

-Option Value ACTION (required option) This option defines the configuration action performed.
-CONFIGURE This value is used to create new arrays and new logical volumes.
-If specified with the /O command line option, the ACR utility overwrites the existing configuration on the designated controllers before stamping new ones. • RECONFIGURE This value is used to modify existing arrays and existing logical volumes.
+ACTION (required option) CONFIGURE

+This option defines the configuration action performed.
+This value is used to create new arrays and new logical volumes.
+If specified with the /O command line option, the ACR utility overwrites the existing configuration on the designated controllers before stamping new ones.

+RECONFIGURE

+This value is used to modify existing arrays and existing logical volumes.
 The process for creating a new logical volume on an existing array is the same as the process for modifying an existing array, so this option is also used to create new logical volumes.
 However, a new logical volume can be created only if the array is not reconfigured for expansion.
 If specified with the /O command line option, the ACR utility performs data-destructive operations wherever necessary.

+METHOD AUTO (default value)

-METHOD This option defines the configuration method by which the action is performed.
-AUTO (default value) ACR tries to match the configuration in the input file as closely as possible.
+This option defines the configuration method by which the action is performed.
+ACR tries to match the configuration in the input file as closely as possible.
 ACR makes automatic decisions about values of unspecified parameters.
+The rules governing automatic decisions are outlined in the "Automatic Configuration Rules (on page 52)" section.

+• CUSTOM

-The rules governing automatic decisions are outlined in the "Automatic Configuration Rules" section. • CUSTOM ACR uses only the criteria in the input file for the configuration and does not use any of its own configuration rules.
+ACR uses only the criteria in the input file for the configuration and does not use any of its own configuration rules.
 Default values are used where required, but automation rules are not used.